 15 Essential Notions for Sewing Clothes: Unlock Your Sewing Potential

-A table full of essential notions for sewing clothes
+A table full of essential tools and notions for sewing clothes

 If you are just starting out sewing, it can be overwhelming.
 What all do you really need to get started?